i-am-unbekannt/unbekannt-framework/README.md

 # Unbekannt Framework 6.0
-The Linux version is different from the Windows version but has more functions
+### A Hacking and Penetration Tool for Linux and Windows

+### Note: The Linux & Windows versions are different

 # Installation: